stan-dev/design-docs/designs/0032-stan-output-formats.md

 where each file contains one kind of information.
 Tabular data will be output either in CSV format (human readable) or using the Apache Arrow binary formats.
 For hierarchical data we will use JSON format.

-Tabular information includes:

-- The output from the Stan model class `write_array` function: the computed values for all Stan model variables on the constrained scale.
-- The Stan model parameter variables on the unconstrained scale returned by the `log_prob` function.
-- The inference algorithm state at each step of the iterative algorithm.

-Structured information includes:

-- The HMC tuning parameters:  metric and stepsize.
-The HMC metric is a symmetric positive definite matrix, either a diagonal or a dense matrix.
-The former is reported as just the vector that is matrix diagonal, the latter is reported as the full matrix.
-The HMC stepsize is a scalar.

-- Stan model variables schema: a list of all model variables including: block, name, type, shape, size, output column name(s)

-- Information about the inference run:  algorithm configuration, Stan version, model compiler version and compile options, and timing information.

-# Functional Specification
-[functional-spec]: #functional-spec

-We propose to develop output handler objects which can manage a set of output streams, each  of which reports on one facet of the model-data-inference process.
-We will add new signatures to the `stan::services` layer to pass these output handlers to the inference algorithms, replacing the current slots for writer callbacks with a single slot for the output handler.
-This will allow for new output handlers, while still allowing for use of the current output formats for backwards compatibility.

-Given a designated directory, the output handler will create appropriately named output files in this directory.
-The outputs will be in known, standard formats, allowing for easier downstream processing.
-Tabular data will be either in CSV file format or Apache Arrow format.
-Data currently output as string comments in the CSV files will be structured into JSON, using dictionaries, lists and nested combinations thereof.
-Output handlers can be subclassed to handle the different inference algorithm outputs.

-This richer set of outputs will make it easier to develop tools which can do online monitoring of the inference engine run as well as post-process analysis of the program and model outputs.
-Examples of the former as the per-draw state of the joint model log probability ("lp__"), the algorithm state, and individual variable estimates.
-For downstream analysis we need to evaluate the goodness of fit  (R-hat, ESS, etc), and compute statistics for all model parameters and quantities of interest.

 For a given run of an inference algorithm with a specific model and dataset, the outputs of interest can be classified in terms of information source and content